 September 16th, 2012

-Morris Panych made his playwriting debut with a musical, Last Call: A Post-Nuclear Cabaret, in 1982, this site produced by Tamahnous Theatre in Vancouver.
+Morris Panych made his playwriting debut with a musical, Last Call: A Post-Nuclear Cabaret, in 1982, produced by Tamahnous Theatre in Vancouver.
 He has since written twenty plays, adapted others, and directed eighty plays, as well as film and opera.
 Usually featuring quirky characters, in semi-real situations, Panych’s works such as Vigil, The Overcoat, and 7 Stories have been mounted in many countries.
 The Trespassers might be described as typical Panych, fuelled by pathos and humour, while slightly perplexing to the audience, with shades of Samuel Beckett.

 Morris Panych’s poignant drama The Trespassers (Talonbooks) ran from March 26 to April 16 2011 at the Vancouver Playhouse, having played at the Belfry Theatre in Victoria in October 2010.

 It is about a fifteen-year-old boy caught between his born-again Christian mother and his rambunctious granddad, an anarchist and gambler, who arranges for his grandson’s sexual initiation.
 The boy comes to the attention of the police when they investigate a mysterious murder in an abandoned peach orchard.
 His grandfather advises, “There’s something in between lying and not lying.
 It’s called a story.”
 The following interview excerpts are from a longer interview conducted with Morris Panych by MK Piatkowski for One Big Umbrella.

 BCBW: How do you write, pen or keyboard?

 PANYCH: I hate to admit it, but I have almost no penmanship left.
 I lack the coordination even to write my own name.
 I believe that writing will move more and more to the keyboard, and that the work itself will more and more reflect this mutable, tangential form; no less true, but less rooted.